Best bike travel cases: Bags, boxes and cases that will protect your bike when you fly

 The Topeak PakGo X is a bit like the kind of carry-on luggage you'd recognize on every flight except it's super-sized.
 Once packed the bike sits with the fork facing the ground and the tail of the bike up in the air.
 This means a more upright outer silhouette that's easier to manoeuvre.

 More important than the orientation of the bike though is the well-thought-out protection.
 There are a number of protective elements and each one has a label on it.
-As you are packing it's easy to find which piece goes where and every part of the bike is both protected and securely held to avoid movement in transit.
+As I packed my bike it was easy to find which piece goes where and every part of the bike is both protected and securely held to avoid movement in transit.
 You will need to remove the bar and stem, saddle and seatpost, rear derailleur, and wheels but there's a place for everything.

 Read more details in our full Topeak Pakgo X Bike Carrier review.